Oliviervha/Climate_News_Scraper_ETL/README.md

 Using the TextBlob library the sentiment (negative/neutral/positive) is added to each article.

 ### Database
 All scraped articles will be written to a local [SQLite](https://sqlite.org/index.html) database in the load stage of the ETL flow.
 No duplicate entries are allowed.
-Here is the output of a select query on the CLIMATENEWS table
+Here is an example of a record inserted into the CLIMATENEWS table.

-'''SELECT * FROM CLIMATENEWS'''
+{
+  "title" : "Warning climate change impacting on avalanche risk", "content" : "Forecasters said a likely effect in Scotland was avalanches occurring in tighter periods of time."
+  "date" : "2023-01-27T06:04:00.000000000"
+  "sentiment" : "Negative"
+}